Mayank16092003/bridgeLabz__2113000007/README.md

 14. Introduce a few common built-in functions - Random, Math 15.Introduce Date and time are essential in many applications.
-16.From showing the current date on a website to scheduling events, handling dates and times is a common task in programming
+16.From showing the current date on a website to scheduling events, handling dates and times is a common task in programming on 30-01-2025 we learned about java as procedural language and concepts of object oriented programming.
+Also learned comparison between procedural language and OOP We also learned about java class and objects.